Turkish Red Lentil Soup (Mercimek Çorbası)

 How much water should I add?

 Red lentils tend to absorb a lot of water so make sure you add enough water to the soup.
 Start with 5 cups and then add more water if needed.
 Since you might need to add more water, please taste the soup before serving to make sure you’ve added enough salt and pepper.
+Alternatively, you can use broth to make this recipe.

-4.82 from 119 votes
+4.83 from 125 votes

 Turkish Red Lentil Soup Recipe (Mercimek Corbasi)